Updated: May 12

 has opened dimension after dimension of life.

-It has not been sudden like the pain of labor, it has not stroked all me at once,
+It has not been sudden like the pain of labor, it has not stroked me all at once,

-it’s been as gradual as possessive.
+it’s been as gradual as powerful.

 For both experiences there’s been stretching,

 Looking at my life expanding is an honor for me,

 because I have not been in control of anything,

 I‘ve had to surrender to the power of life,

 to the goodness of God,

 to his perfect logic, his perfect word for me,